dxaviud/dxaviud/README.md

 ### What I learned today

-- I learned about continous integration and continuous deployment and docker
+- Real work is more complicated than I expected